-Hinsdale UMC offers three adult education groups that meet on Sundays from 9:30 a.m. to 10:15 a.m., through Sunday, May 27, 2018.
-Below you will find a brief description of each group.
+Hinsdale UMC offers adult education groups that meet on Sundays from 9:30 a.m. to 10:15 a.m., September through May.
 Current and future offerings will be posted throughout the year, so please stay tuned!

 There is a place for children of all ages while their parents participate in adult education classes.
 The Nursery is available to infants through age three, and children and youth meet for Sunday School and Confirmation Class.
 The Youth Room (complete with ping pong table, miniature basketball hoop, and foosball table) is open to all high school students.

 Sunday Morning Opportunities